Bow (music): Stradivarius bows

 A Stradivari bow, The King Charles IV Violin Bow attributed to the Stradivari Workshop, is currently in the collection of the National Music Museum Object number: 04882, at the University of South Dakota in Vermillion, South Dakota.
 The Rawlins Gallery violin bow, NMM 4882, is attributed to the workshop of Antonio Stradivari, Cremona, c.
 1700.

-This bow is one of two bows (the other in a private collection in London) attributed to the workshop of Antonio Stradivari.
+This bow is one of two bows (the other in a private collection) attributed to the workshop of Antonio Stradivari.

 Other types of bow

-The Chinese yazheng and yaqin, and Korean ajaeng zithers are generally played by "bowing" with a rosined stick, which creates friction against the strings without any horsehair.
+The Chinese yazheng, yaqin, Korean ajaeng and Ryukyu teisō (kanji: 提箏, hiragana: ていそう) zither are generally played by "bowing" with a rosined stick, which creates friction against the strings without any horsehair.
 The hurdy-gurdy's strings are similarly set into vibration by means of a "rosin wheel," a wooden wheel that contacts the strings as it is rotated by means of a crank handle, creating a "bowed" tone.

+The modern Curved Bow

+In the 20th century, violinists and cellists used a so-called Curved Bow to enable polyphonic sounds on string instruments.
+Renowned string instrumentalists such as Emil Telmányi, Rudolf Gaehler, Tossy Spivakovsky, Lorin Maazel, Michael Bach, Gustav Rivinius, Janos Starker and Mstislav Rostropovich, as well as composers such as John Cage, Dieter Schnebel, Walter Zimmermann, Hans Zender and Michael Bach Bachtischa have dealt with this innovation in string instrument playing.

 Maintenance

 Careful owners always loosen the hair on a bow before putting it away.
 James McKean recommends that the owner "loosen the hair completely, then bring it back just a single turn of the button."
 The goal is to "keep the hair even but allow the bow to relax."
 Over-tightening the bow, however, can also be damaging to the stick and cause it to break.

 Since hairs may break in service, bows must be periodically rehaired, an operation usually performed by professional bow makers rather than by the instrument owner.

-Bows sometimes lose their correct camber (see above), and are recambered using the same heating method as is used in the original manufacture.
+Bows sometimes lose their correct camber and need to be recambered using the same heating method as is used in the original manufacture.

 Lastly, the grip or winding of the bow must occasionally be replaced to maintain a good grip and protect the wood.

 These repairs are usually left to professionals, as the head of the bow is extremely fragile, and a poor rehair, or a broken ivory plate on the tip, can lead to ruining the bow.